 SSC GD Exam Pattern

-The candidates must have prior knowledge of both the SSC GD Exam pattern and the SSC GD Syllabus to crack the exam with flying colours.
-Candidates must go through them both with a fine-tooth comb to have a better understanding of the SSC GD Exam.
+The candidates must have prior knowledge of both the SSC GD exam pattern and the GD syllabus to crack the exam with flying colours.
+Candidates must go through them both with a fine-tooth comb to have a better understanding of the Staff Selection Commission General Duty Exam.

-The exam pattern of SSC GD Exam comprises of four stages:
+The exam pattern of SSC GD comprises four stages:

 - Compute-Based Examination (CBE)